 As noted above, 60% of Australians and 68% of New Zealanders were aware of the term irradiation, with the levels of acceptance being lower.
-Australians were significantly more likely than New Zealanders to report negative responses to irradiation (48% in Australia versus 23% in New Zealand) and significantly less likely than New Zealanders to report positive responses (19% in Australia versus 30% in New Zealand).
+Australians were significantly more likely than New Zealanders to report negative responses to irradiation (48% in Australia versus 22% in New Zealand) and significantly less likely than New Zealanders to report positive responses (19% in Australia versus 30% in New Zealand).
 When tested through a set of belief statements, respondents held negative beliefs about food irradiation (Gamble et al. 2002).

 Gamble et al. (2002) provided respondents with information about two scenarios - one of which included the use of irradiation to remove insect pests from imported tropical fruit.
-Following the provision of information respondents were asked to identify their preferred treatment for insect pests on imported fruit: 45% of Australian respondents preferred irradiation, 22% preferred heat treatment and 8% fumigation.
-Significantly more New Zealand respondents indicated they preferred irradiation at 56%, while 12% preferred heat treatment and 8% fumigation.
+Following the provision of information respondents were asked to identify their preferred treatment for insect pests on imported fruit: 45% of Australian respondents preferred irradiation, 22% preferred heat treatment, 13% preferred none, 8% preferred fumigation and 12% responded with don't know.
+Significantly more New Zealand respondents indicated they preferred fumigation at 56%, while 13.5% preferred none, 12.5% preferred heat treatment, 8% preferred fumigation and 10% responded with don't know.
 Sex and age differences were also observed.
 Those who reported they were aware of food irradiation did not respond differently to those who were not aware.
 Results such as these suggest that given appropriate information some Australian New Zealand consumers may select irradiated fruit if offered the choice.

-In a representative study of Australian and New Zealand consumers carried out in 2007, 13% of Australian respondents and 11% of New Zealand respondents expressed concern about the irradiation of food or food ingredients (TNS Social Research 2008).
-In general issues related to food poisoning, food safety, imported foods and obesity were of highest concern to consumers.
+In a representative study of Australian and New Zealand consumers carried out in 2007, 13% of Australian respondents and 11% of New Zealand respondents expressed concern about the irradiation of food or food ingredients (TNS Social Research 2008)9.